paglalayag/paglalayag.github.io/_posts/2026-02-22-graials_epstein_list.md

 It's interesting to research an [investigative journalist](https://www.telegraph.co.uk/obituaries/2024/02/14/edward-jay-epstein-writer-conspiracies-died-obituary/).
 The man made his living researching scandals and conspiracy.
 [According to Ed](https://airmail.news/issues/2019-9-14/my-tea-with-jeffrey-epstein), he first met Jeffrey in 1987, at a party of Isabel Goldsmith (this will come up in the emails).
+1987 was also the year I was born, and the year that he was recruited to [Towers Financial](https://www.vanityfair.com/news/2003/03/jeffrey-epstein-200303).
+The biggest Ponzi scheme on record prior to Madoff.

 Let's also be mindful that Ms Maxwell is the daughter of the notorious Robert Maxwell.
 You can search and learn his story from whatever sources you consider trustworthy.